How to Manage Pests

-Season-long local supression: the goal is to reduce the population by (1) skirt pruning, (2) trunk treatments with sticky materials, and (3) season-long suppression with foliar insecticide sprays applied every 30 to 60 days during June through October.
-Continue to sample the orchard on a monthly basis for adults to determine if the control methods have been successful and sample fruit near harvest to make sure they are free of viable eggs.
 A substantial reduction in beetle numbers may take several years.
-It is helpful to combine skirt pruning with one or more of the other strategies (trunk treatment and/or foliar insecticide sprays) to improve effectiveness, as skirt pruning alone only reduces Fuller rose beetle numbers by roughly 30%.
+It is helpful to combine skirt pruning with one or more of the other strategies (trunk sprays, foliar insecticide sprays, or both) to improve effectiveness, as skirt pruning alone only reduces Fuller rose beetle numbers by roughly 30%.

-Treatments to prevent egglaying close to harvest: apply 1 to 2 foliar insecticide applications 600degree-days (accumulated above the 51°F lower threshold) before harvest to kill adults that would lay viable eggs at harvest.
+If skirt pruning and trunk sprays have not been effective (i.e., adults are laying eggs under the button of the fruit) apply 1 to 2 foliar insecticide applications 600 degree-days (accumulated above the 51°F lower threshold) before harvest to kill adults that would lay viable eggs at harvest.

 With this treatment strategy, only unhatched eggs (eggs deposited before the 600 degree-days point in time) are present at harvest.
 For example, if harvest was at the end of January, insecticide applications to prevent adults from laying eggs that would be viable at that time would need to start in early to mid-November in Riverside and Ventura counties, and in early October in Kern and Tulare counties.
 The eggs laid prior to these treatments would have 600 degree-days to complete their development and hatch before harvest.